 The Authority contributes to the Public Employees' Retirement System ("PERS"), a cost-sharing multiple-employer defined benefit pension plan administered by the State of New Jersey, Division of Pensions and Benefits (the "Division").
 The state-administered funds were established by an Act of the State Legislature that assigns the authority to establish and amend benefit provisions to the plan's board of trustees.
 PERS issues a publicly available financial report that includes financial statements and required supplementary information.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued financial report for PERS.
 That report may be obtained by writing to PERS and is also available on the State of New Jersey website.